We also do certified translations in many languages and fields of expertise!

-Judicially certified translations are frequently required for submission to official authorities in Austria or abroad.
+Certified translations are frequently required for submission to official authorities or courts in Austria and abroad.

-In this case, the translation will be prepared by a “generally sworn and judicially certified interpreter” confirming compliance of the translation with the source text by attaching their signature and stamp.
+In this case, the translations will be prepared by “generally sworn and judicially certified interpreters” confirming compliance of the translation with the source text by attaching their signature and stamp.

 This procedure must not be confused with the notarial certification of a document or a signature.

-Before placing an order for a judicially certified translation, the following should be clarified:
+Before placing an order for a certified translation, the following should be clarified:

 Does the entire document need to be translated?